How it works

-Cimetech Factory Profit Optimizer is based on the principle of the optimal product mix.
+The Factory Profit Optimizer methodology is based on the principle of the optimal product mix.
 The following example will help you understand how the Factory Profit Optimizer can help you increase profits of your factory using existing manufacturing resources.

 The following table list the variables of a fictional factory that sells 4 products.
-We will try to find the product mix that generates the most profit using different techniques.
+The objective is to find the product mix that generates the most profit using different optimization techniques.
 We will use a manufacturing period of 40 hours (2400 minutes).
 There is also a market constraint that limit the quantity of products that can be sold.

 Each product goes through the same 4 workstations, but with a different cycle time.